FlotoOne/FFTgen_scripted_flow/README.md

 ```
 - If you have other files in your working directory, try running the script in a fresh and empty directory.
 - If you are running this script on a Virtual Machine using an application such as TightVNC or TigerVNC, try switching to VSCode and connecting through ssh.
 VSCode seems to run consistently without issue.
-  - Common errors when running on a VM due to improper Python environment may include a Python3 path lookup error as well as being unable to find "hammer-vlsi" inside the "hammer-cad" directory.
+  - Common errors when running on a VM due to improper Python environment may include a Python3 path lookup error as well as being unable to find "hammer-vlsi" inside the "hammer-cad" directory while running Synthesis.